AdobeDocs/marketo.fr-FR/help/marketo/product-docs/crm-sync/salesforce-sync/sfdc-sync-details/sfdc-sync-custom-object-sync.md

    ![](assets/image2015-4-22-10-3a45-3a18.png)

-1. Faites glisser l’objet personnalisé que vous souhaitez synchroniser dans la zone de travail.
+1. Faites glisser l’objet personnalisé à synchroniser dans la zone de travail.

    ![](assets/image2015-4-22-10-3a45-3a30.png)